Azure/avdaccelerator/workload/docs/horizonlzaccelerator-nextgen/readme.md

 You can use a variety of procedures for monitoring, diagnosing, and fixing problems that you might encounter when using VMware Horizon.
 Horizon Cloud on Microsoft Azure comes with built-in monitoring and reporting features.
 To maintain the health and efficient operation of any VDI platform, it is important to monitor for availability of critical platform and infrastructure components.
 Every Virtual Workspace implementation is unique, bult on unique infrastructure implementations based on organizational requirements.
 It is critical to understand that a virtual workspace solution is reliant on all the infrastructure and environmental resources being available performant and secure.

+There are three components used for monitoring in the Horizon Cloud Service.

+- Horizon Infrastructure Monitoring – Monitors all of the critical components of a Horizon deployment along with critical infrastructure components (such as DNS).
+- User Monitoring – Monitors individual session and virtual desktop usage by end-user to provide details use for troubleshooting purposes.
+- User Capacity Monitoring and Metrics - Monitors the health and performance of all end-user capacity (virtual machines).
+Monitoring data is collected by Horizon Agents, and other managed Horizon Cloud Service – next-gen resources, located in customer environments and sent to the Horizon Edge Gateway.
+From there the monitoring data is handled differently based on license entitlement.

+The the [Tracking Monitoring Events page](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service---next-gen/services/hzncloud.nextgen/GUID-956DE018-E8F3-4144-BE76-1FA1645BDF4F.html) for more detail on Monitoring a Horizon Next-Gen environment.

 **Design Recommendations**
 The following list of basic platform and infrastructure monitoring metrics should be measured and monitored for a healthy implementation.